AaronDV17/flash-card-ui/README.md

 # Flashcard Program w/ Tkinter GUI
-Default CSV data represents french to english translation for words the user intends to learn
+CSV data represents portuguese to english translation for words the user intends to learn